bjornharrtell/extjs/docs/guides/direct_grid_pt1/README.md

 For the best debugging experience I recommend Firefox with the Firebug add-on.

 ### 1.2 What is Ext Grid?
-A grid in Ext JS is "essentially a supercharged `<table>`" to quote [its documentation](http://docs.sencha.com/ext-js/4-0/#!/api/Ext.grid.Panel).
+A grid in Ext JS is "essentially a supercharged `<table>`" to quote {@link Ext.grid.Panel its documentation}.
 It allows you to manipulate data by sorting and filtering, and to fetch new data in, so it's much more dynamic than your run-of-the-mill table.
 As you can imagine, this allows you to do some pretty cool things.

 ### 1.3 What is Ext Direct?
 Good question, Ext Direct provides a way to communicate between the browser and server using less code than traditional methods (i.e. PHP) to actually _do_ stuff with your data.